OliverMKing/AKS-Actions-Docs/docs/USAGE.md

 ### No Image Pull Secret

-Our starter templates examples.
-Create image pull secrets to pull down images.
+Our starter templates examples create image pull secrets to pull down images.
 You don't need to do this if your container registry is [attached](https://docs.microsoft.com/en-us/azure/aks/cluster-container-registry-integration) to the cluster (or public).

 [example](../examples/noimagepull.yaml)